roussi/OCP-1ZO-819-PREPARATION-NOTES/README.md

 ```

 ### The CONTINUE statement
+Sometimes it is useful to force an early iteration of a loop.
+That is, you might want to continue running the loop but stop processing the remainder of the code in its body for this particular iteration.

 The `continue` statement causes flow to finish the execution of **the current loop**.

 - If the `continue` is used with an optional Label, it will stop the execution of the current processing and continue (jump) to the next record in the outer loop where the label is present.